alzwded/ScrollEmu/README.md

 Read all about it
 =================

 Launch ScreenEmu.exe.
-It will ask to be elevated and to get accessibility access.
+It will ask to be elevated ~~and to get accessibility access~~.
+[1]

+[1]: that raises issues with code signing and trust, unfortunately

 You can now hold down "mouse extra button 2" and move the mouse; this will send vertical and horizontal scroll wheel movement instead of moving the pointer.